 aP

-2(a) :: Vary the constant (aA) in Table 1 until the shape of the theoretical binding energy curve matches the experimental data in Graph 1 as well as possible.
+2(a) Vary the constant (aA) in Table 1 until the shape of the theoretical binding energy curve matches the experimental data in Figure 1 as well as possible.
 We suggest you start by exploring what happens when you change the asymmetry parameter in steps of 5 MeV from 0 to 30 MeV.
 Note that you will not be able to get a perfect match.